 If your infant or young child is suffering from lip or tongue tie, they may struggle to do even the most ordinary daily activities.
 Lip and tongue tie occurs when the frenulum, tissues that connect the tongue and the upper and lower lips to the mouth, create a connection that is too restrictive.
 From difficulty nursing as infants, to struggles with speaking, laughing, and smiling, a constrictive frenum can cause untold concerns for your child’s oral and overall health as well as their well-being and confidence.

 Dr. Paige Prather has years of experience working with infants and children who suffer with lip and tongue tie.
 She is happy to work with nursing mothers whose children have lip or tongue tie, and often provides support and guidance to help them.
 She is also happy to offer a variety of treatments for your child including laser frenectomy, when necessary.
-Call to schedule your child’s lip and tongue tie consultation today to find out more.
+Call to schedule your child’s consultation today to find out more about lip and tongue tie treatment in Franklin, TN.

 A frenectomy or frenotomy is the surgical procedure used to remove excess frenum tissue and allow the tongue and mouth to move naturally.
 Frenula are not only present in the mouth.
 These connective tissues are present throughout the body.
 Frenula should attach soft tissue together, but when they are too constrictive, the result is impeded movement.
 In the mouth, these constrictive frenula can cause a number of issues early on.
 In most cases, people notice lip and tongue tie concerns when breast or bottle feeding.
 Additionally, nursing mothers who have infants with lip or tongue tie are at increased risk for complications like mastitis, thrush, or blocked ducts.
 Frenectomy is recommended for those infants who have difficulty feeding, and for older children who struggle with speech, chewing, yawning, and other regular daily activities.